 I grew up near Vancouver, B.C. on the edge of the mountains, and next to the ocean.
 I built my first guitar in 1996.
 I had been a mechanic (both cars and bikes), a woodworker, university graduate, world traveler, and a few other things before that.
 I realized I loved working with my hands as a young boy.
 I liked the meditative aspect of getting lost (or found) in my work.
 I would loose track of time.

 I grew up in a musical family.
 There were always a couple of guitars around the house for us to pick up and play.
 I was a teenager during the 80s - that decade of the “Electric Guitar Hero.”
 I had an electric guitar and a huge 100watt tube amp as well.
 It was a fun time to be learning the guitar.
 I took formal lessons in both acoustic and classical guitar, but mostly I was self taught.
-A lot of musical inspiration came from my family.
+A lot of musical inspiration came from my family and friends.

 I spent a good chunk of my 20's working in the forest sector, attending university, and traveling.
 I picked up several nice instruments during my travels to India, Cuba, Spain, Costa Rica, Mexico, and other parts of Latin America.
 I was also learning the basics of flamenco guitar and some other musical styles.
+My biggest failing as a musician was that I could not commit to playing a particular style for very long.

 After graduating from Timeless I moved to Victoria, B.C., where I was offered a job at the Old Town Strings Instrument Repair Shop.
 Here I worked with two long time veterans of instrument repair, restoration, and construction, Dave Cahil, and James Hamm.
 This is where my education really got going.
 Dave was in charge of the fretted instruments, while Jim did the violin family work, and built double basses.
 Dave was fairly conservative in his approach to repairwork.
 He was a certified Martin Guitar Warranty specialist, so we got to work on a lot of nice vintage Martins.
 Jim was more of an "outside the box" kind of guy, highly creative and innovative in his approach to things, most notably around his innovations to the double bass, which he essentially re-invented.
+Sadly, Dave passed away in 2018.
+He will be missed by many people.
+Before his death, he passed the Old Town Strings business over to Dylan Rovere, a very fine guitar maker and repairman, who runs that business now.

 I learned a huge amount about instrument construction, design, and sound while working with Jim and Dave.
-Since then I’ve always believed that the best place to start a career in Lutherie is by studying the guitars of the great (and not so great) makers, from the past and present.
+Since then I’ve always believed that the best place to start a career in Lutherie is by studying the guitars of the great (and not so great) makers of the past and present.
 Many exceptional guitars came through the shop for work, and I felt honored to examine and work on them.

 By 2004 I got my first web-site up and running.
 I was supplying dealers in Canada and U.S.A at this time, building guitars on spec, and I was starting to get lots of commissions for new instruments by classical guitar players, so things were looking good for me.